April 19, 2012 |

 Sunoco Logistics Partners L.P., the unexciting but reliably profitable pipeline subsidiary of Sunoco Inc., is buying two fuel terminals for $156 million that will extend the reach of its supply network.
 Sunoco Logistics is buying the tank farm at Sunoco's Eagle Point property in Westville, Gloucester County, from the parent company for $100 million.
-It is also buying a refined-products terminal in East Boston, Mass., from ConocoPhillips for $56 million.
-The Eagle Point tank farm, next to a refinery that Sunoco shut in 2009, has five million barrels of storage capacity.
+It is also buying a refined products terminal in East Boston, Mass., from ConocoPhillips for $56 million.
+The Eagle Point tank farm, located next to a refinery that Sunoco shut down in 2009, has 5 million barrels of storage capacity.

 January 2, 2013 |